Can you succeed in self-publishing books and ebooks?

 There are three principal self-publishing services that provide their services for free, and these will ensure that once your book and digital book are published, they will be available worldwide via most of the major online book retailers.

 Amazon Kindle Direct Publishing (KDP).
 Amazon’s ebook publishing service for Kindle ebooks and now also for paperbacks.
-As far as book sales go, Amazon KDP is the undisputed market leader in the publishing industry.
+As far as book sales go, Amazon KDP or KDP Select is the undisputed market leader in the publishing industry.

 Smashwords.
 A publisher and distributor of ebooks to Apple, Barnes and Noble, Kobo and Scribd amongst others.